keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

-In this blog post we will present a planned Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) integration to execute advanced application health checks using Keptn, where the application itself is deployed by ArgoCD and display the Keptn application health status via ArgoCD UI.
+In this blog post we will present a planned Keptn and [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) integration to execute advanced application health checks using Keptn.

 Keptn provides an effective way to perform application health checks using the pre- or post-deployment [tasks](https://keptn.sh/stable/docs/guides/tasks/)